 For the topping:

-- 2 ripe pears (I used Bosc) - peel, core and slice into approx 1/4-inch thick slices
+- 2 large pears I used Bosc – peel, core and slice into approx 1/4-inch thick slices

 For the cake:

-- For the cake: In a large bowl, whisk flour, cinnamon, baking soda and salt.
-Set side.
-In another bowl, combine greek yogurt, vanilla and walnut extracts.
+- In a large bowl, whisk flour, cinnamon, baking soda, and salt.
+Set aside.
+In another bowl, combine greek yogurt, vanilla, and walnut extracts.
 Set aside.
 In the bowl of an electric mixer, beat butter until smooth.
 Add sugar and beat until light and fluffy, about 5 minutes.
 Beat in the 1/3 cup maple syrup and mix 2 to 3 minutes.
 Turn mixer to low, add eggs one at a time.
 Beat well after each addition.
 Reduce the speed and add dry ingredients alternating with greek yogurt beginning and ending with dry ingredients.
 Scrape bowl if necessary.
 Beat only long enough to incorporate the ingredients, over-beating will result in a tough cake.

 - Preheat oven to 350 degrees fahrenheit.